coatsnmore/postman-runner/README.md

 Opinionated Test Runner built on [newman](https://github.com/postmanlabs/newman) to help test APIs using Postman collections.

-Includes an example API and collection using [express].
+Also Includes an example OAS, Postman collection, and a demo API implementation using [express](https://expressjs.com/).

 [License](LICENSE.md)